Pembrokeshire protestors join Extinction Rebellion rally in central London

 Doctors in their scrubs protested outside the Department of Health and Social Care, including Dr Daniel Roberts, 33, an accident and emergency registrar, who attended the protest wearing a large mosquito costume.

-He told the PA news agency he came to London for the weekend because “the effects of pollution and climate change will cause a massive health crisis”.
+He said he came to London for the weekend because “the effects of pollution and climate change will cause a massive health crisis”.

 “We’re standing on a very busy street now, these health pollutants will cause dementia, asthma, lots of respiratory diseases and stunt growth,” he said.